stacksjs/stacks/components/README.md

 This is the where you create your components.

 > **Note**
 > If your project does not require any UI components, you can remove this folder.
-> If it does require components, you may use this readme as the boilerplate of your library.
+If your library does include components, you may use this readme as the boilerplate of your component library.

 ## 💡 Get Started